hnryjmes/100-days-of-code/README.md

 1. DAY 22.
 Weekend challenge: more on my takeaway app.
 Getting to know the ruby Time class!
 And trying not to get notification texts every time I run rspec... #100DaysOfCode

+1. DAY 23.
+Slightly more frustration, tests are passing, just trying to work out why my test coverage is so low.. #100DaysOfCode

 1.